Entropy and stability of hyperbolic manifolds: Introduction

 \section{Introduction}

 Let $M$ be a hyperbolic manifold of dimension at least $3$ with hyperbolic metric $g_0$.
-If $g$ is a Riemannian metric on $M$, let $h(g)$ denote its volume entropy.
+If $g$ is a Riemannian metric on $M$, let $h(g)$ denote its volume entropy:

+where $\tilde{B}_g(o,R)$ denotes the geodesic $R$-ball centered at some point $o$ in the universal cover $(\tilde{M},g)$ of $(M,g)$.
 The fundamental volume entropy inequality, proved by Besson-Courtois-Gallot in \cite{BCG95,BCG96}, asserts that for any Riemannian metric $g$ on $M$ of same volume as $g_0$, we have

-Moreover Besson-Courtois-Gallot showed that this inequality is rigid in the sense that if equality holds, then $g$ is isometric to $g_0$.
-In this paper we show that this inequality is in fact stable for the Gromov-Prokhorov topology:
+Moreover, Besson-Courtois-Gallot showed that this inequality is rigid in the sense that if equality holds, then $g$ is isometric to $g_0$.
+How stable is the volume entropy inequality?
+We find that stability holds after removing negligible subsets:

 \begin{theo} Let $(M,g_0)$ be a closed oriented hyperbolic manifold of dimension at least $3$.
 Let $\{g_i\}_{i\geq1}$ be a sequence of Riemannian metrics on $M$ with $\Vol(M,g_i) = \Vol(M,g_0)$.
 If